What is a headline and what is an SEO title?

 What is H1?

 H1 tag HTML is simply code that’s placed around text so that it displays as the largest text for a post or page.
-For WordPress users, the title you type into the very top box is your blog post title and it displays as the largest text (H1).
+It tells the search engines that this is THE most important thing is the post.
+This is what the post is all about.
+For WordPress users, the title you type into the very top box is your blog post title and it displays as the largest text [H1].

-It doesn’t say H1 beside it, but most WordPress themes have that built right into the title text.
+It doesn’t say H1 beside it on your blog post, but you will see it built in if you check out the HTML code.
 I’ve put a red star next to the title box in the screenshot below.

 Multiple H1 tags